aryaman02/zendesk_challenge_aryaman/ticket_viewer/README.txt

 Requirements:
         1. Java version: 1.8.0
-        2. An IDE (like Eclipse or IntelliJ IDEA) that supports the Java programming language and other functionalities for the programmer (like maven and git)
+        2. A command-line interface, like ITerm on a Mac

 How to run the application on a Mac using a Command-line window (like Terminal or ITerm):
         1. Clone the repository into your local machine.
 As a reminder, the name of the repository is "zendesk_challenge_aryaman".
-        2. By now, you should be able to see the java project, which is titled "ticket_viewer".
+        2. By now, you should be able to see the sub-directory, which is titled "ticket_viewer".
+Note that this represents a Java Maven Project.
-        3. Open up an IDE, and use the pom.xml file contained inside the ticket_viewer directory to open up the project as a Java Maven project.
-There is a very simple way to do this if you are using the IntelliJ IDEA IDE.

 Using the Command-Line window, build the Maven project using the "mvn clean install" command or something equivalent.
 Note that you should do this in the ticket_viewer directory.